MileHacker Logo

 • Architectural Grace: The New Town, a triumph of Georgian planning, features elegant crescents and wide boulevards, showcasing a different architectural style.

-• Culinary Delights: From traditional Scottish fare like haggis and Cullen Skink to a diverse international dining scene, the city caters to all tastes.
+• Culinary Delights: From traditional Scottish fare like haggis and Cullen Skink to a varied international dining scene, the city caters to all tastes.
 Leith, its historic port, boasts a concentration of fine restaurants.

 Geographical Context

 The city naturally divides into two main parts: the Old Town and the New Town.
-The Old Town, an UNESCO World Heritage site, sprawls along a ridge descending from the Citadel to the Grand house of Holyroodhouse.
+The Old Town, an UNESCO World Heritage site, sprawls along a ridge descending from the Castle to the Grand house of Holyroodhouse.
 Contrasting sharply with this is the New Town, also an UNESCO World Heritage site.
-Developed in the 18th century, it displays a masterpiece of Georgian town planning.
+Developed in the 18th century, it showcases a masterpiece of Georgian town planning.
 This diverse geography shapes Edinburgh's character, creating dramatic backdrops plus different environments to explore.

 Historical Significance